mudler/edgevpn/README.md

    on node B: `K3S_URL=https://10.1.0.3:6443 K3S_TOKEN=xx k3s agent --flannel-iface=edgevpn0 --node-ip 10.1.0.4`

 We have used flannel here, but other CNI should work as well.

+Don't miss out [c3os](https://github.com/mudler/c3os) which is a Linux derivative built on top of k3s and EdgeVPN for automatic node discovery!

 # :notebook: As a library